GoHealth: History

 GoHealth, originally named Norvax, Inc., was founded in 2001 by Clint Jones and Brandon Cruz.
 The business initially started by creating websites and lead management software for insurance brokers.

 In 2008, then-company Norvax offered online comparison health insurance shopping.

 In 2009, Norvax, Inc. was renamed to GoHealth.

 In 2012, GoHealth received a $50 million investment from Norwest Equity Partners.

 In 2013, GoHealth was appointed by the federal government to enroll eligible residents from 36 states in subsidized health exchange-based plans, made available under the Patient Protection and Affordable Care Act, otherwise known as Obamacare.

 In 2013, GoHealth purchased 90,000 sq. ft. in Merchandise Mart, expanding its Chicago locations to four.

 In 2015, ADP partnered with the company to help employees, who did not have employer health insurance coverage, enroll in subsidized health plans.

 In 2016, GoHealth opened a location in Charlotte, North Carolina.

 In 2018, GoHealth opened a location in Lindon, Utah.

 In 2019, Centerbridge Partners made a majority stake investment in GoHealth, with a valuation of approximately $1.5B (considered a unicorn status).
 The purchase became the largest of any Chicago-based technology company within the previous five years, and topped IBM's purchase of $1.3 billion for Cleversafe and SAP's purchase of $974 million for Fieldglass.
 Norwest Equity Partners retained a stake in GoHealth, while co-founders, Jones and Cruz, continued to hold substantial equity stake.

 GoHealth announced a plan to file for IPO in June 2020.

 On June 6, 2022, GoHealth announced its appointing of Vijay Kotte as CEO and Jason Schulz as CFO effective immediately.
 Co-founder and current chief executive officer, Clint Jones, would then become the Executive Chairman of the Board.

+On June 7, 2026, GoHealth filed for Chapter 11 bankruptcy protection as part of a plan to transfer ownership of the company to lenders while also reinstating preferred equity, paying trade payables and ensuring cash payments to equity holders.